-Over the last few weeks we have been discussing the idea of bitterness at work.
+Over the last few weeks we have been discussing the idea of bitterness at work – starting with confessions from a bitter high performer.
 In the last post, we identified the need for effective coping mechanisms for handling anger or bitterness.
 So in this post we will explore some constructive coping mechanisms that you can use when you find yourself angry or combating that smoldering resentment we sometimes call: bitterness.

 Anger – is it really all that bad?